 Major cities that fell within the path of totality for the 2017 solar eclipse included Salem, Oregon; Idaho Falls, Idaho; Casper, Wyoming; Lincoln, Nebraska; Kansas City, Missouri; Nashville, Tennessee; and Columbia, South Carolina.
 Like the upcoming 2024 solar eclipse, the 2017 event offered millions nationwide a unique and awe-inspiring experience.

-In addition to the 2017 and 2024 solar eclipses, the United States experienced an annular solar eclipse on October 14, 2023.
+In addition to the 2017 and 2024 solar eclipses, the United States will experience an annular solar eclipse on October 14, 2023.
 An annular eclipse occurs when the moon is too far from Earth to completely cover the sun, leaving a “ring of fire” visible.
 This eclipse was visible in parts of the western United States, including Reno, Nevada; Salt Lake City, Utah; and Albuquerque, New Mexico.

 Remarkably, a small region in the United States was fortunate enough to experience totality or annularity from all three of these solar eclipses.
 Carbondale, Illinois, known as the “Eclipse Crossroads,” found itself in the path of totality for the 2017 eclipse and will do so again in 2024.
 It will even be able to see the 2023 annular eclipse, but it will only be a partial eclipse.
 This rare occurrence has drawn attention to Carbondale as a prime location for eclipse enthusiasts and astronomers.